Police: 2 Shot at House Party in Greensboro

-GREENSBORO, N.C. -- Greensboro police are looking for the man who opened fire at a house party.
+GREENSBORO, N.C. -- Greensboro police are looking for a man who opened fire at a house party.

 Police say the shooter entered the party and shot off several rounds before leaving.

 Two people were shot.
-Officials tell us they are expected to be okay.
+Officials tell us they were transported to Moses Cone Hospital and are expected to be okay.

-The victims were found at a house on Wythe St. but police are unsure if they party happened at that address or took place somewhere else.
+The victims were found at a house on Wythe St. but police are unsure if the party happened at that address or somewhere else.

 Copyright 2017 WFMY